lopugit/firearm/README.md

     // live update the table!
     gun.get('list').set({type: "cucumber", goal: "scare cat"});

-## With Bullet: ##
+## With Firearm: ##

     var cat = { name: 'Fluffy', species: 'kitty' }
     var mark = { boss: cat }
     cat.slave = mark

-    // partial updates merge with existing data! bullet.mark = mark
+    // partial updates merge with existing data! firearm.mark = mark

-    // access the data as if it is a document. let marksBoss = await bullet.mark.boss.name.value
+    // access the data as if it is a document. let marksBoss = await firearm.mark.boss.name.value
     console.log("Mark's boss is", marksBoss)

-    // add both of them to a table! bullet.list.set(bullet.mark.boss)
+    // add both of them to a table! firearm.list.set(firearm.mark.boss)
-    bullet.list.set(bullet.mark)
+    firearm.list.set(firearm.mark)

-    // grab each item once from the table, continuously: bullet.list.map().once(data => {
+    // grab each item once from the table, continuously: firearm.list.map().once(data => {
       console.log("Item:", data)
     })

     // live update the table!
-    bullet.list.set({ type: "cucumber", goal: "scare cat" })
+    firearm.list.set({ type: "cucumber", goal: "scare cat" })

 # How is this possible? #
 It's simple really.
-Bullet wraps the Gun instance with a Proxy.
+Firearm wraps the Gun instance with a Proxy.
 Each property lookup (using dot notation or bracket) calls a `gun.get()` and returns the Proxy to be used for chaining.
-Any call to `bullet.value` will return a promise getter of `gun.once()`.
+Any call to `firearm.value` will return a promise getter of `gun.once()`.

 # Utilities: #
-- `.value` - Promise getter for `.once()`; `let cats = await bullet.cats.value`
+- `.value` - Promise getter for `.once()`; `let cats = await firearm.cats.value`
-- `.remove()` - `bullet.cats.remove()`
+- `.remove()` - `firearm.cats.remove()`

 # Writing your own Gun adapter, made easy: #
-One of the best features of Bullet is to write Gun adapters without having to know too much about the Gun constructor, proper placement to initialize your adapter, and bugs caused by not forwarding the events.
-Bullet takes care of all of this for you!
+One of the best features of Firearm is to write Gun adapters without having to know too much about the Gun constructor, proper placement to initialize your adapter, and bugs caused by not forwarding the events.
+Firearm takes care of all of this for you!
 Simply define a `Function` or `Class`, return an object that contains the events you want to hook into, and the rest is up to you.

 Example class:

     class gunAdapter {
-      constructor(bullet, opts, context) {
+      constructor(firearm, opts, context) {
         return {
           events : {
             // Storage